Diversity vs. Recognizability: Human-like generalization in one-shot generative models: Results

 Both \VAENS~and \VAESTN~are trained to maximize the Evidence Lower Bound (ELBO), it is then possible to tune the weight of the prior in the loss function.
 One can operate such a modulation by changing the $\beta$ coefficient in the ELBO loss function~\citep{higgins2016beta}.
 We refer the reader to \ref{SI:effect_beta} for more mathematical details about the ELBO.
 A high $\beta$ value enforces the latent variable to be closer to a normal distribution and increases the information bottleneck in the latent space.
 Increasing $\beta$ is known to force the disentanglement of the generative factors~\citep{burgess2018understanding}.
 We observe a monotonic decreasing relationship between the value of $\beta$ and the samples diversity for both the \VAESTN~and the \VAENS~(see Fig.~\ref{SI:fig_effect_beta_vae_stn}a and Fig.~\ref{SI:fig_effect_beta_ns}a, respectively).
 We report a concave parabolic relationship between $\beta$ and the samples recognizability.
 We use the least curve fitting method to find the optimal parabolic curves~\citep{grossman1971parametric}.
 This curve is maximal at $\beta=2.5$ for the \VAESTN~and at $\beta=3$ for the \VAENS~(see Fig.~\ref{SI:fig_effect_beta_vae_stn}b and Fig.~\ref{SI:fig_effect_beta_ns}b, respectively).
 The overall effect of $\beta$ on the position of the VAE-like models on the diversity-recognizability space is relatively similar for both the \VAESTN~and the \VAENS~and follows a clear parabolic trend.
 These curves demonstrate that one could modulate the value of $\beta$ to maximize the recognizability.
+In general, we observe that the variable controlling the context-size in the \VAENS~is the one having the biggest impact on the diversity-recognizability space.

-We have also varied the size of the latent space of the \DAGANUN, \DAGANRN, \VAENS, and \VAESTN.
+We have also varied the architecture of the \DAGANUN, \DAGANRN, \VAENS, and \VAESTN~by changing the size of the latent space.
 We did not find any common trend between the size of the latent variable, the diversity, and the recognizability (see~\ref{SI:effect_z} for more details).
 We observe that the \DAGANUN~tends to produce slightly more recognizable but less diverse samples than the \DAGANRN~while both architectures have the same number of parameters.
 It suggests that the extra skip connections included in the U-Net architecture, in between the encoder and the decoder of the \DAGANUN, allow to trade diversity for recognizability.